Trosten

 Rooftop units are known for their energy efficiency at a localized level.
 They effectively regulate the temperature in certain regions, which can result in less energy being used.

-To choose the ideal HVAC solution for a particular application, it is essential to comprehend the differences between AHUs and RTUs.
-Air handling units are the workhorses of central HVAC systems, while rooftop units excel in single-zone or smaller commercial spaces, providing efficient, localized climate control.
+are the workhorses of central HVAC systems, while rooftop units excel in single-zone or smaller commercial spaces, providing efficient, localized climate control.
 By making an informed decision, building owners and HVAC professionals can ensure optimal indoor comfort and energy savings.